ElNinjaGaiden/Dapper.DataRepositories/README.md

 		Inactive = 3
 	}

+NOTE: for more information about how to define the metadata of your POCO's check the [MicroOrm.Pocos.SqlGenerator](https://github.com/Yoinbol/MicroOrm.Pocos.SqlGenerator) package.

-Using the elements, you only need to do a couple of things in order to create a data repository for this "User" POCO.
+Using the elements of this package, you only need to do a couple of things in order to create a data repository for this "User" POCO.

 First, create the repository contract inheriting from IDataRepository:

     public interface IUsersRepository : IDataRepository<User>
     {
-        //IUsersRepository is inheriting CRUD operations
+        //IUsersRepository is inheriting all CRUD operations
     }

 Then, implements the repository: